aarron-lee/PowerControl-Electron/README.md

-# PowerControl Electron Frontend
+# PowerControl Electron

-Based on Powercontrol frontend, intended to only be used with my [PowerControl fork](https://github.com/aarron-lee/PowerControl).
+Electron UI for PowerControl, intended to only be used with my [PowerControl fork](https://github.com/aarron-lee/PowerControl) + [unofficial decky loader](https://github.com/aarron-lee/decky-loader).

-This frontend only has the fan curve management functionality, none of the TDP-related functionality.
+This frontend only has the fan curve management functionality, none of the TDP, CPU, or GPU related functionality.

-This will NOT work with the main PowerControl plugin

 ![app](./images/app.png)

 # Requirements

-Decky Loader and PowerControl Fork installed
+Unofficial Decky Loader and PowerControl Fork v2.1.0 or v2.0.9 installed to unofficial decky.

-- requires PowerControl Fork v2.1.0
+- note, unofficial decky can be used alongside regular decky, it does not interfere with regular Decky Loader.

 # Features

-Fan curve management (Note Fan curves are separate from the PowerControl Fan curves in the plugin)
+Fan curve management (Note Fan curves in the desktop app are separate from the PowerControl Fan curves in the Steam Game mode plugin)

 Tray Icon with `Toggle Window` and `Quit` options: